v6d-io/v6d/docs/notes/divein.rst

 In general, the registry mechanism decouples the methods from the definition of vineyard data types.
-For builders and resolvers, it means users can flexiblely register different implementation in different languages to build and resolve the same vineyard data type, which makes the data available to share between different systems and paradigms, and makes it possible to exploit native language optimizations.
+For builders and resolvers, it means users can flexibility register different implementation in different languages to build and resolve the same vineyard data type, which makes the data available to share between different systems and paradigms, and makes it possible to exploit native language optimizations.

-On the other hand, for drivers, the registry mechanism allows users to flexiblely plug-in functionality methods in different languages for vineyard data types, which assigns required capability to the data types along with the data analyical process.
+On the other hand, for drivers, the registry mechanism allows users to flexibly plug-in functionality methods in different languages for vineyard data types, which assigns required capability to the data types along with the data analytical process.

 Further more, the registered methods can be implemented and optimized in accordance with specific data analytical tasks for further efficiency